 Adapting your customer experience (CX) strategy for Gen Z is imperative for success in the digital age.
 But to do that, you need to develop an understanding of generational research and separate myth from truth.
 And that's not easy.

-With his trademark energy, Dorsey focused the dialogue on Gen Z and the future of CX.
-New ground was broken, old myths were debunked and above all, one thing was made clear: Brands can’t afford to get caught without a plan for Gen Z. Dorsey makes a strong case for urgency: “When we look at generational change, and we just look back to the Millennials, my generation, remember how many people said ‘oh they’re going to grow out of it,’ ‘it’s going to be fine, just keep doing what you’ve done,’ and wham!
+Above all, one thing is clear: Brands can't afford to get caught without a plan for Gen Z. Dorsey makes a strong case for urgency: "When we look at generational change, and we just look back to the Millennials, my generation, remember how many people said 'oh they're going to grow out of it,' 'it's going to be fine, just keep doing what you've done,' and wham!
 What happened?
-Those companies just got totally hammered and then they spent the next 15 years trying to catch up.”
+Those companies just got totally hammered and then they spent the next 15 years trying to catch up."

-What you need to know about generational research
+What you need to know to create a generational strategy

 So what are they?
 Dorsey defines generations as "segments of a geographically-linked population that experience similar social and cultural events at roughly the same time in their maturation, leading to predictability by scenario."
 This definition offers an important, but often overlooked insight: Historically, generations will exhibit different traits in different geographies, which makes creating a global strategy considerably more complex.